Office of Continuing Legal EducationCampus Box #3380Chapel Hill, NC 27599-3380919.962.7815 (Phone)919.962.1277 (Fax)email@example.com

-Broome is the Wells Fargo Professor of Banking Law and Director of the Center for Banking and Finance.
+Broome is the Burton Craige Distinguished Professor and Director of the Center for Banking and Finance.
 She teaches Banking Law and Secured Transactions.
 She is the co-author of the Regulation of Bank Financial Service Activities, a banking law casebook, and co-author of Securitization, Structured Finance and Capital Markets.
 Broome also directs the Director Diversity Initiative which works to increase the diversity of corporate boards of directors through its training programs, advocacy, research, and diverse director database.
-Broome received an undergraduate degree from the University of Illinois and a J.D. from Harvard.
+She also serves as the University’s Faculty Athletics Representative.
+She received a B.A. from the University of Illinois and a J.D. from Harvard.

 Hazen is the Cary C. Boshamer Distinguished Professor of Law.
 He teaches Business Associations and Securities Regulation, and is the author or co-author of casebooks in corporations, corporate finance, broker-dealer regulation, mergers and acquisitions, and securities regulation.
-Hazen is the author of a widely regarded six-volume treatise on Securities Regulation, a three-volume treatise on derivatives regulation, and a two-volume treatise on broker-dealer law.
-He has also served as an expert witness in a number of high profile securities cases.
-Hazen received an undergraduate degree and a J.D. from Columbia.
+He is also the author of a widely regarded six-volume treatise on Securities Regulation, a three-volume treatise on derivatives regulation, and a two-volume treatise on broker-dealer law.
+He has served as an expert witness in a number of high profile securities cases.
+Hazen received his B.A. and a J.D. from Columbia.